zenml-io/zenml-plugins/model_control_plane/README.md

 def train_and_promote_model():
     ...
 ```
-As a last step of the pipeline we promote this new Model Version to Staging stage.
+In the final step of the pipeline, the new Model Version is promoted to the Staging stage.
 ```python
 from zenml import get_step_context, step, pipeline from zenml.enums import ModelStages